rajasekarsw/githubdemo2/README.md

 editing the read me file

-This is demonstrated for github demo
+This is demonstrated for github demo2